The F1 Dashboard Has Experienced a Growth Spurt

 Championship Progression shows how the championship develops race by race.
 Line graphs.
 Interactive.
 Driver standings and constructors' standings.
 2025 or 2026, your choice.

 Head-to-Head Battles compares teammates.
-Who wins the qualifying sessions within a team?
+Who wins the qualifications within a team?
 Who scores more points?
 All 11 teams, official team colours, neatly laid out.
-Max vs Liam is a bit of a mismatch here, though.
+Max vs Liam is a bit sad here, though.

 Circuit Weather might be the most fun.
 A live weather forecast for each circuit for the entire race weekend.
 Friday, Saturday, Sunday.
 Per session.
 FP1 to Race.
 24 circuits, GPS coordinates all hardcoded in the codebase, because that's how it goes.